 Team members, their managers and leaders early in the agile journey may feel uncomfortable with the notion of relative size and may even think of it as yet another agile fad.
-They may have been estimating in hours for quite a long time and it may well be working for them – sprint and release goals being largely met consistently.
+They may have been estimating in days/hours for quite a long time and it may well be working for them – sprint and release goals being largely met consistently.
 So, what is the immediate additional benefit of relative size estimation, they ask.
 So, how does a coach get teams & other stakeholders better educated about relative size estimation and its use cases for a more informed decision on its adoption?

 As an introduction, listen to my conversation with my PM Power colleague J.Veeraraaghavan (JV) on the subject:

 Managers, architects, product owners and product managers are often the folks very much involved in release (or PI) planning.
 In many cases, they are likely to be planning in person days even at such a high level of planning – based on their experience and gut feel.
 However, many of them will readily admit that they do not get adequate feedback on what they planned versus what the team was actually able to achieve over a period.
 A simple (if somewhat abstract) common output measure is the need of the hour.
 Story points can be that common output measure – that spans the many levels of planning, providing feedback to the higher levels of planning.
 This potential benefit usually vibes with the leaders to at least give it a try.
 Also, if the teams participate at least to some extent in the higher levels of planning, they too would begin to its value in action.